pradeepcep/qwaver/README.md

 results (chart + data + query for validation).
 Often you've got others on your team doing the exact same thing re-inventing the wheel left and right.

-This lead to the development of qwiki (think: "query wiki").
+Then this happens:

-Hey, do you have time for business question involving our database?
+Boss: Hey, do you have time for business question involving our database?

-Sure!
+You: Sure!
 Give me 20 minutes..

 17 minutes later...

-Here you go!
+You: Here you go!
 See attached chart and data!

-Thanks!  could you do like 100 more with different time periods and countries?
+Boss: Thanks!  could you do like 100 more with different time periods and countries?

 Your skills as a query artist were definitely needed that first time, but the second time the need comes from that person you're helping not having any experience with queries at all.

+* **Q:** What does "qwiki" mean?
+  * **A:** It's a portamentau of "query wiki"
-**Q:** Don't other tools out there help with this?
+* **Q:** Don't other tools out there help with this?
-**A:** Yeah, but they all require you (shudder) learn a new platform.
+  * **A:** Yeah, but they all require you (shudder) learn a new platform.
 Be it a "simple" markup language (lookin' at you, Looker) or some sort of intricate UI designed more for dashboards than actually getting insights.
-I mean: you already know your query language, can't we just stick with that??
+You already know your query language, let's leverage that strength!

 ## Help!